laravel/docs/eloquent-relationships.md

     $image = $post->image;

-You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
+You may also retrieve the parent from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
 In our case, that is the `imageable` method on the `Image` model.
 So, we will access that method as a dynamic property:

     $image = App\Image::find(1);